San Ramon Valley High School

-San Ramon Valley High School is a four-year public high school located in the East Bay neighborhood of Danville, California, United States.
-It is a part of the San Ramon Valley Unified School District.
-It is a National Blue Ribbon school from the Blue Ribbon Schools Program as well as a California Distinguished School.
-Its rival is Monte Vista High School.
+San Ramon Valley High School is a four-year public high school in Danville, California, United States.
+It is part of the San Ramon Valley Unified School District and has been recognized as both a National Blue Ribbon School and a California Distinguished School.
 San Ramon Valley High School is ranked 252 out of 1,536 California high schools.

-Advanced Placement Courses

-San Ramon Valley High School offers 22 Advanced Placement courses to their students.
-Those who take these classes are given a weighted grade point for the class when calculating their GPAs.
+This plaque resides outside of San Ramon Valley High School and has a brief rundown of the school's early history.

 Athletics

 San Ramon Valley High School offers 23 sports across the Fall, Winter, and Spring sports seasons.
 These teams compete in the East Bay Athletic League and play teams in close by cities.
 Their league is EBAL (East Bay Athletic League).
 The sports played at San Ramon Valley include: